whoisbma/Code-2-SP17/week4-text_analysis_generation/README.md

 If we create a textarea HTML element via p5.js, you would write something like this:

 ```
-var area = createElememt('textarea', 'Some text to start initially.');
+var area = createElement('textarea', 'Some text to start initially.');
 ```

 and then register a callback to a button that would save the value of the textarea to a variable.